ztrhgf/Powershell_CICD_repository/README.md

 - Repo_sync newly works with most actual data (loads Variables module and customConfig.ps1 right from local cloned repo, prior to loading from DFS share, which could lead to problems in some situations)

 ### Added
 - Granting access to global Powershell profile (scripts2root\profile.ps1) stored in DFS to just computers listed in $computerWithProfilefolders.
-Non other machines can access it.
+No other machines can access it.
 - Possibility to copy Custom folder to any given local or shared path
 - Possibility to copy just content of Custom folder
 - Validation of $config variable stored in customConfig.ps1